 The new residency where artists meet scientists has started at ESS (European Spallation Source)!
-According to the jury, the six selected artists have presented clear and relevant themes with a high artistic value.
+According to the jury, the seven selected artists have presented clear and relevant themes with a high artistic value.
 They also ask relevant questions about the present and the future, have a wealth of experience and an understanding of collaboration and interdisciplinary approaches.
 Furthermore, they can appropriate data and knowledge in new ways.

 The jury selected seven artists from 47 applications to participate in the residency.